Radiation therapy (also called radiotherapy) typically uses targeted, high-energy X-rays to kill cancer cells.

-Radiation therapy after surgery is an option for most women who have:
+Radiation therapy is an option for most women who have:

 Radiation therapy is often given to women who are treated with lumpectomy (also called breast conserving surgery) for DCIS.